billamiable/Reinforcement_Learning_Assignment/README.md

-Assignment Code and Result for course CS 294-112 Reinforcement Learning in UC Berkeley.
+My implementation of assignment for CS 294-112 (Deep Reinforcement Learning) at UC Berkeley in 2018.